aws-samples/spark-on-aws-lambda/README.md

 <h1><p><u>Contents</u></p></h1>

+### Please refer the Wikipage for latest updates. https://github.com/aws-samples/spark-on-aws-lambda/wiki
+README.MD will be updated soon

 ### Introduction
 Apache Spark on AWS Lambda is a standalone installation of Spark running on AWS Lambda.
 The Spark is packaged in a Docker container, and AWS Lambda is used to execute the image along with the PySpark script.
 Currently, heavier engines like Amazon EMR, AWS Glue, or Amazon EMR serverless are required for event driven or streaming smaller files to use Apache Spark.
 When processing smaller files under 10 MB in size per payload, these engines incur resource overhead costs and operate more slowly(slower than pandas).
 This container-based strategy lowers overhead costs associated with spinning up numerous nodes while processing the data on a single node.
 Use Apache Spark on AWS Lambda for event-based pipelines with smaller files if you're seeking for a less expensive choice, according to customers.